att-innovate/squanch/_sources/getting-started.rst.txt

     class Bob(Agent):
         def run(self):
             bits = ""
-            for _ in self.stream:
+            for _ in self.qstream:
                 q = self.qrecv(alice)
                 bits += str(q.measure())
             self.output(bits)

-To instantiate and run the agents, we need to allocate memory for `QStream` using `Agent.shared_hilbert_space` and a shared output dictionary with `Agent.shared_output`.
-Explicitly allocating and passing memory and output dictionaries to agents is necessary because each agent runs in its own separate process, which (generally) have separate memory pools.
+To instantiate and run the agents, we need to provide them with a `QStream` to operate on, and if we want them to return values, we'll need to give them a shared output dictionary with `Agent.shared_output`.
+Explicitly passing output dictionaries to agents is necessary because each agent runs in its own separate process, which (generally) have separate memory pools.
 (See :ref:`Agent <agent>` API for more details.)
 We then connect the agents with a quantum channel:

 .. code:: python

-    mem = Agent.shared_hilbert_space(1, len(msgBits))
+    qstream = QStream(1, len(msgBits))
     out = Agent.shared_output()

-    alice = Alice(mem, data = bits)
+    alice = Alice(qstream, data = bits)
-    bob = Bob(mem, out = out)
+    bob = Bob(qstream, out = out)

     alice.qconnect(bob)